mtalexan/emacs-settings/README.md

 use-package should be used when possible as it significantly speeds up loading.

 The format of these changes is to provide a main emacs file with core functionality and configuration.
-Packages should be pulled in via an emacs.packagename configuration file so they can be modularly controlled and configured.
+Packages should be specified in an emacs.packagename configuration file, ideally using the use-package syntax, so they can be modularly controlled and configured.
 All configuration and the actual loading of the module itself should occur in this package specific file.
+If the package itself is not part of package.el, the package file itself should also be checked in.